 Every step has meaning: Our Spiritual Journey

 Pilgrimage, a journey with deep meaning, is a very old concept – much older than Christianity.
-Every culture has had places of pilgrimage – special places which attracts those who are responding to a deep inner voice.
-It seems that there is a universal yearning in our spirits that can only be quenched with a walk that elevates us from our every day lives and leads us into a different world, a different way of thinking and feeling.
+Every culture has had places of pilgrimage – special places which attract those who are responding to a deep inner voice.
+It seems that there is a universal yearning in our spirits that can only be quenched with a walk that elevates us from our everyday lives and leads us into a different world, a different way of thinking and feeling.

-We walk to respond to this deep down restlessness, a voice inside us that is part of every woman and man urging us to find some deeper meaning for our lives.
+We walk to respond to this deep-down restlessness, a voice inside us that is part of every woman and man urging us to find some deeper meaning in our lives.
 We are all pilgrims.

 We hear, as if for the first time, the sound of our own rhythmic breathing, the tapping of our walking stick, our footsteps on stone or gravel or grass, the greetings of other pilgrims or the sound of the voices of people we pass along the way, the bells of churches and animals in their pastures, the sound of bees and birds, thunder as the storm approaches and the patter of rain on our umbrellas.
 We hear more clearly the sound of laughter as we end the day in the place of shelter.

 We see more too: The sun rising high in the sky as we begin to walk, the forever changing views of hills, emerging mountains, and the road itself as we step through the landscape.
 The movement of clouds and sky.
 We have time to study the faces of our fellow pilgrims and the people we meet along the road.
 The woman walking with her child, young boys playing soccer, the person on the way to work.
 We view slices of their lives, sometimes for days as they walk with us, sometimes for fleeting moments.